The BISL Philosophy

 At BISL, our approach is rooted in the best of the British and International education systems, providing a modern, relevant and appealing education in English, which maintains a careful balance between tradition and innovation, taught by bilingual or native speakers, with courses in Slovene language and culture.
 Our approach emphasises learning for real understanding and learning how to learn, rather than just memorising facts.
 As part of this process, we use on-going assessment for learning as well as of learning.

-We opened in September 2008 with 22 students in 6 classes and now have over 170 in 17 classes We expect to grow within about ten years to about 480 students aged 3 to 18, housed in a well equipped and attractive building near the Ljubljana ring-road.
+We opened in September 2008 with 22 students in 6 classes and now have around 180 in 14 classes.
+We expect to grow within about ten years to about 480 students aged 3 to 18, housed in a well equipped and attractive building near the Ljubljana ring-road.
 We do not want to grow any larger than this, since we value highly a school in which everyone is known.

 BISL will remain independent.
 We have not applied to the Ministry of Schools and Sport for a "concession" and we are not, therefore, subsidised by public funds either from the UK or Slovenia.
 We are thus able to maintain flexibility through our independence.
 Our accountability is directly to our families.
 We assure quality by membership of internationally-recognised professional bodies such as COBIS and CIS.
-We are already Associate Members of COBIS and Regular Members of CIS.
-This includes a requirement to meet the UK government's British Schools Overseas standards and to undergo a rigorous inspection process by the UK's Independent Schools Inspectorate (ISI).
-We are already approved by Cambridge International Examinations (part of the University of Cambridge Assessment Group) as a Cambridge International School - the first in Slovenia.
-In September 2010 were approved as a centre for AQA/JCQ, which enables us to offer all UK qualifications.
+As a result of a successful inspection by ISI in March 2013 (click here for report), we are proud to be one of the small number of Executive Members of COBIS (Council of British International Schools).
+This confers formal recognition from the UK Government, on the basis of which we expect recognition from the Slovenian authorities to be forthcoming as soon as they have legislation in place, in common with all other independent international schools in Slovenia.
+We are also a Regular Member of CIS (the Council of International Schools).
+As a result of our first inspection in October 2008, we are approved by Cambridge International Examinations (part of the University of Cambridge Assessment Group) as a Cambridge International School - the first in Slovenia.
+In September 2010 we were approved as a centre for AQA/JCQ, which enables us to offer all UK qualifications.